 Cart abandonment can cause you to miss out on a lot of sales.
 Not many of your customers are ready to purchase when they visit your store for the first time — and there are a lot of reasons why they may choose to abandon their carts.
 Expensive product prices, shipping prices, and other concerns can cause you to lose customers before they checkout.
 Don't lose those customers!
 Make an offer to visitors who intend to abandon their carts by using exit-intent offers.
 For example, you might offer 15% off and a free shipping coupon if visitors will finish their order within fifteen minutes.
 In exchange for that coupon, ask for an email address.
 Even if the visitor does not complete the purchase, you will now have his email address.
 You can then send him a cart abandonment email or other interesting offers.

-5. Collect email addresses when customers sign up for your events
+5. Collecting email addresses when customers sign up for your events

 Are you hosting an in-store event that your customers can't wait to attend?
 What about virtual events: webinars, for example?
 When customers sign up for those important events, collect their email addresses and add them to your email list.
 Not only do you need email addresses to connect with customers who are coming to those events, providing them with updates and other essential information, you can use their email addresses to provide them with other critical information about your company: future events, further product offers, and other things that you know will interest them.

-6. Offer email notifications when an item comes back in stock
+6. Free targeted email list as an item comes back in stock

 Customers visiting your website may be extremely disappointed to learn that an item is out of stock, especially if that item is hard to find or much-anticipated.
 When items do go out of stock on your website, despite your best efforts to ensure that all of your customers have what they need, consider taking advantage of it to help build your email lists.
 Offer a popup that will ask customers for their email addresses so that you can let them know when those items are back in stock.
 You can then add their email addresses to your list, allowing you to contact those customers with information that might be of interest to them.
 As an added bonus, you'll also get a good look at one of the items that most interests your customer, which can help you decide how to segment your lists to more effectively provide content to that customer.